-As a companion to The Artist’s Room we invite you to follow along with The Diary, a writing project by the team at Ordovas.
+As a companion to The Artist’s Room we invite you to follow The Diary, a writing project by the team at Ordovas.
 Over the coming weeks it will take you into the homes and studios of the artists in our exhibition, exploring more deeply the things that have inspired them, from travel to architecture, literature to music.
 We hope that it will, in turn, provide you with a source of inspiration and contemplation.

 For this week’s theme in The Diary we dive into the realm of correspondence, exploring how artists share their thoughts, inspirations and images outside their art.
 From Matisse’s beautifully illustrated letters to the touching birthday cards sent by Frank Auerbach to Lucian Freud, we get a glimpse into the lives of these extraordinary artists and see just how important their communication with friends and fellow artists was to them, something that holds true to this day.